-At the New York City law firm of Greenberg, Trager & Herbst, LLP, we represent design professionals, architects and owners in all matters related to design professional agreements.
+At the New York City-based law firm of Greenberg, Trager & Herbst, LLP, we represent owner-developers in all matters related to design professional agreements.
 We negotiate, draft, review and revise the agreements that govern the performance of their work, as well as help to resolve disputes arising from design professional agreements.

-We are able to offer our clients truly comprehensive representation regarding these agreements.
-To learn more or to schedule your consultation, contact us online.
+We are able to offer our clients a truly comprehensive representation regarding these agreements.

 Design professionals such as engineers, architects and interior designers are licensed by state and national organizations.
 They have responsibilities to clients, to other team members and to the public.
 Whether we represent the design professional or the owner, our goal is to draft agreements that are enforceable, accurate and include all required project-specific elements.